department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/research-plan.md

 - [Research Findings]()

 ## Approvals
-Plan reviewed and approved by Lauren Alexanderson on DATE TBD
+Plan reviewed and approved by Lauren Alexanderson on Sept 3, 2021